microsoft/vidur/README.md

 ### Using `venv`

-1. Ensure that you have python 3.10 installed on your system.
+1. Ensure that you have Python 3.10 installed on your system.
 Refer <https://www.bitecode.dev/p/installing-python-the-bare-minimum>
 2. `cd` into the repository root
 3. Create a virtual environment using `venv` module using `python3.10 -m venv .venv`
 4. Activate the virtual environment using `source .venv/bin/activate`